scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 ## Changing your validator's commission-rate

-You are currently unable to modifiy the  `--commission-max-rate="0.20"` and `--commission-max-change-rate="0.01"` once intitially set, but modifying the commision-rate can be done using this:
+You are currently unable to modifiy the  `--commission-max-rate` and `--commission-max-change-rate"` parameters.
+Modifying the commision-rate can be done using this:
 ```
 secretcli tx staking edit-validator --commission-rate="0.05" --from <key-alias>
 ```